mimiyin/choreographic-interventions-s20/README.md

 ### Assignment: Study No. 1 Random Pathways
    * Choreograph a 30 - 180 second generative random pathway that contains 2 ideas.
       * At least 1 parameter of random() needs to change over time.
-      * Work in pairs or trios.
-You should each choreograph a pathway on your own and then come together to create your final choreography.
-Use the [Random Pathway with Controls](http://editor.p5js.org/embed/ByBuJtIEz) to explore ideas.
+      * Use the [Random Pathway with Controls](http://editor.p5js.org/embed/ByBuJtIEz) to explore ideas.
       * Think about the linear pathways that are baked into Random Pathways.
       * Discuss and **diagram** choreographic possibilities for how to interact with your pathway.
+      * Post a draft of your code by Wednesday morning to be tested at Barnard at noon.
       * Post a link to the code you will demo with here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-2-random-pathways)
    * Complete [Chapter 1.5](https://docs.google.com/document/d/1XwMkW8i0w6ekI6rQErRdpMLPM7U-5FnJ_jcobAlbQVk/edit?usp=sharing) of the Workbook